Review: Atomic Wallet

 Atomic Wallet supports hundreds of coins, including almost all major cryptocurrencies.
 It also supports all ERC20 tokens.

-It allows sending, holding and receiving of all supported coins, but the available trading features vary by coin.
+It allows sending, holding and receiving of all supported coins, but the trading features available vary by coin.

 How do I add cryptocurrency to my wallet?

-You can add cryptocurrency to your wallet by opening the program, logging in and looking at the list of coins.
+Add cryptocurrency to your wallet by opening the program, logging in and looking at the list of coins.

 How do I make payments with my Atomic Wallet?